aherrerast/select-lost-first-focus/README.md

 **Expected behavior:**

 3a.
-Select control should be visible and with the focus, after pressing any letter the control should keep the focus and filter the result
+Select control should be visible and with the focus, after pressing any letter the control should keep the focus and filter the result.

 **Actual behavior**

 3b.
-Select control should be visible and with the focus, after pressing any letter the the control lose the focus
+Select control is visible and with the focus, after pressing any letter the control lose the focus.